r04nx/contact-manager/README.md

-Certainly!
-Here's the updated Markdown description for your Python project based on the improved code:

----

 # Contact Manager Python Project

 The **Contact Manager** is a Python program designed to help you manage and manipulate contact information.
 It provides a command-line interface to perform various tasks related to contacts, such as adding, searching, updating, and deleting contacts.